oberhamsi/ositestats/README.md

 ### Page

-Content requested by the User - one request to the counter path as used by Tracking Code (see below).
+Content requested by the User; i.e. one request to the counter path as used by the Tracking Code (see JavaScript code below).

 ### UserAgent, Referrer

 The distribution of UserAgents and Referers.
-While this is straight forward for UserAgents (a Unique always has, per definition, only one UserAgent) this is weirder for Referers:

-Each Unique can only contribute one Referer per aggregation although he might really have come from several different sources within that timespan.
-The overall trend should stay the same but this gets more vague the larger the timespan.
+While this is straight forward for UserAgents (a Unique always has, per definition, only one UserAgent) this is weirder for Referers: each Unique can only contribute one Referer per aggregation (this is an arbirtary restriction imposed by ositestats for a certain effect, read on) although that unique might really have come from several different sources on different occassions within the distribution's timespan.

-Yet, on small timescales (days to 1 month) this removes the inflation of Users who come repeatedly from an unusal source like their email, a certain news article or twitter instead of google-ing or entering the domain directly.

-This results in the more interesting statistic for Referers: how many new Uniques did you get from a particular site.

 JSON API
 -----------